 - During the period 1841 – 1845, Barbados was considered the healthiest place in the world to live?

 - Barbados was chosen by Tiger Woods as the location for his wedding in 2004?

 - Barbados has always flown only the British Flag, until achieving its independence in 1966.

 - The island is completely surrounded by the Atlantic Ocean?
 Click here for more fun facts 🙂

 Yet, in spite of an increase in crime and economic challenges, we are alive and breathing.
 We put one foot in front of the other every single day to make Barbados a better place for all, and we know that no matter what happens, God will look after us now … just as He did in the past.

 There’s much more to tell you about my home, but that’s not the aim of this post.
-I’m just here to observe a continuous coming of age, because I guess in the grand scheme of things I could have been born anywhere else in the world, to different parents at a different time.
-But this November, in this year of 2015, I am indeed grateful that I got to be born to Barbadian parents right here in Barbados (just about 50 years ago – smile).
+I’m just here to observe a continuous coming of age because I guess in the grand scheme of things I could have been born anywhere else in the world, to different parents at a different time.
+However, on this 30th day of November, I am indeed more than grateful to be born to Barbadian parents right here on this little rock.

 PS: Click on the image immediately below to enjoy a really cool video on this beautiful island we are blessed to call home 🙂